 Landlords in Wales are also responsible for repairs and that includes tackling damp and mould.
 Tenants can contact councils’ environmental health department if a landlord doesn’t fix the damp problem.

-The Renting Homes (Wales) Act 2016 is set to come into force on December 1 2022.
+The Renting Homes (Wales) Act 2016 came into force on December 1 2022.
 This means renters will be given an occupation contract by landlords setting out their requirement to make the home fit for human habitation.